StephanAkkerman/FluentAI/README.md

-# mnemorai: Remember more with mnemorai
+# mnemorai: remember more with mnemorai

 ![mnemorai Banner](img/banner.png)